sognetic/cmstv/README.md

         @/home/pi/cmstv/start_cmstv.sh

   If the Raspberry Pi is not setup with NOOBS, the file is called `/etc/xdg/lxsession/LXDE/autostart`.

+  If the screen is blank after waking up, try adding the following setting to `/etc/rc.local`.
+        # disable console blanking for CMS-TV usage
+        setterm -blank 0 -powersave off -powerdown 0

 - To show the display only on working days from 7 a.m. to 8 p.m., add these lines to crontab (`crontab -e`).
 Again check that the paths point to the checked out version of the cmstv repository.
 The start_cmstv.sh script will